jtoppins/lua-libs/README.md

 ## Library Overhead

-Other than a small amount of additional memory used to load DCSEx and store its byte-code in memory.
+Other than a small amount of additional memory used to load DCSExt and store its byte-code in memory.
 No additional processes or auto-indexing are started behind the scenes unlike other frameworks/libraries.
-DCSEx will just sit in memory until something calls one of its functions.
+DCSExt will just sit in memory until something calls one of its functions.

 ## Contact Us